Marie-Élisabeth Turgeon: Beatification

 The cause of beatification for Turgeon was called for after her death and the Congregation of the Causes of Saints granted "nihil obstat" (nothing against) which allowed for the title of Servant of God to be bestowed upon her.
 The Archdiocese of Rimouski was responsible for the diocesan process of the cause and submitted its work - the Positio - to Rome.
 The Congregation of the Causes of Saints then evaluated the documentation to assess whether or not Turgeon lived a virtuous life.

-Pope Francis recognized her life of heroic virtue and named her to be Venerable on 9 October 2013 and later recognized a miracle attributed to her on 17 September 2014.
-Her beatification was held in Rimouski on 26 April 2015.
+Pope Francis recognized her life of heroic virtue and named her to be venerable on 9 October 2013 and later recognized a miracle attributed to her on 17 September 2014.
+Her beatification was celebrated in Rimouski on 26 April 2015.